philthompson/polycubes/readme.md

 This method avoids using a hashtable to store all seen unique polycubes: when we try to add a new `n+1`th cube to a polycube, we only count that as a unique polycube of size `n+1` if removing the "least significant" cube from that `n+1` cube leaves us with the canonical cube of size `n`.

-Much of this code is a port of their javascript implementation, but there are a few changes, including:
+Much of this code is a python 3 port of their javascript implementation, but there are a few changes, including:

 - using a single integer to represent the encoding of the polycube's adjacency graph
 - using a recursive depth-first traversal to build the adjacency graph
 - using the full 6 bits for each cube in the adjacency graph (not truncating once all cubes are represented)
-- an unfinished thread pool implementation that's currently slower than the single-threaded version
+- a ProcessPoolExecutor implementation that divides the work among multiple processes (threads)

 See the original javascript implementation and README.md file at: